konflux-ci/architecture/book/image-controller.md

 ## Overview

-The Image Controller for AppStudio helps set up container image repositories for AppStudio Components.
-With image controller, AppStudio ensures one image repository per Component and each build pipeline will have dedicated secret to push image.
-AppStudio provides an isolated environment for users to push and manage images.
+The Image Controller for AppStudio sets up container image repositories for AppStudio Components.
+With image controller, AppStudio ensures one image repository per Component and one secret per Component that is used by each triggered PipelineRun that pushes built Component image to that repository.

 Image controller watches Components to take actions according to the deletion event and the value set to specific annotations.
 External services are able to